KianBahasadri/bahasadri.com/docs/features/video-call/BACKEND.md

 **Handler**: `generateToken()`

-**Description**: Generates participant authentication token via RealtimeKit API
+**Description**: Generates a participant authentication token via RealtimeKit's REST API.
+This corresponds to RealtimeKit's "Add Participant" endpoint, which creates a participant entry for the meeting and returns an authToken.
+Each participant needs their own token.

 **Request Body**: